-AB 68 allows landlords and homeowners to add 2 more units – an ADU and a Junior Accessory Dwelling Unit (JADU) – on any residential lot.
-This means you can legally create a triplex on every single lot in the state according to the new ADU laws in California.
+Assembly Bill 68 allows landlords and homeowners to add 2 more units – an ADU and a Junior Accessory Dwelling Unit (JADU) – on any residential lot.
+This means you can legally create a triplex on every single lot (if your lot meets size and setback requirements) according to the 2024 ADU laws in California.

 Additional units can be added to existing multi-family buildings like apartment complexes.
 Building owners can convert any non-habitable rooms, like attics, basements, garages, etc. into legal additional units.